 While it may be controversial to say this, missing a week of elementary school is much easier to make up than a week of higher grades can be so take advantage of this while you can when your kids are small.

 As someone who has many friends who teach at various grade levels, I can tell you right now that communication is key for planning on taking kids out of school for a Disney vacation.
 You don’t want to just send your child’s teacher an email that says, “Oh will you please put together a stack of homework for us?” because that comes off as kind of brazen (with all that extra time those teachers have, right?) and might send the wrong message.

 Be communicative with your child’s teacher, especially if you’re worried about their academic standing, and tell them about your trip plans.
 If your child’s teacher isn’t concerned about the days they will miss and you work out a plan for your kids to stay on top of their school work then that’s really the best option for everyone.

 Obviously, this is really a personal family decision.
 For some parents, if their kids are struggling in school with a certain subject, they might be hesitant to allow them to miss any days which in that case- communication with the teacher is a must.

 5. Make it Educational But Enjoy the Moment

 A popular tactic that parents will employ when taking their kids out of school for a Disney vacation is to make aspects of the trip educational.
-There's plenty of educational opportunities around the Disneyland Resort to enjoy while having a great time.
+There are plenty of educational opportunities around the Disneyland Resort to enjoy while having a great time.

 There are some big pros and cons to taking your kids out of school for a Disneyland vacation and ultimately it comes down to your best judgment and their academic standing.
 Consider all those different elements before making your choice and if you do, have a great time at the Happiest Place on Earth!